 – Avoid ‘blue light’ in bed.
 Laptops, ipads, smartphones all emit ‘blue’ light.
 The brain can interpret this as meaning it’s the morning and so should ‘wake up’.

 – Try not to clock watch.
-It often leads to ‘Oh no, I’ve only x hours till I wake up’ – thereby creating anxiety and wakes up the brain.
-Essentially, try to cover any clocks and rely on an alarm to tell you when to wake up.
+It often leads to ‘Oh no, I’ve only x hours till I wake up’.
+This creates anxiety and wakes up the brain.
+Try to cover any clocks and rely on an alarm to tell you when to wake up.

 – Have a bedtime routine.
-Essentially, train the brain to know when it is bed time.
+Train the brain to know when it is bed time.
 You can create sleeping rituals such as 15 minutes of light-reading before sleep, or sitting down with a mug of tea before bed (caffeine-free of course!)

 Finally, sleep difficulties can be very frustrating and challenging, so I would not want anyone to think that I’m implying that just by doing the above it’ll be fixed.
 Indeed, you may be reading this and thinking you’ve tried the above techniques to little effect.
 Whether you’d tried them or not, I’d be happy to speak to you further and discuss whether CBT could be of benefit.